SOURCES OF POLLUTION - OVERVIEW

 The Water Framework Directive and other legislation

 There is a substantial amount of legislation targeted at reducing the release of polluting substances.
-The Groundwater Directive specifies substances that may not be released or that can only be released in limited quantities, specified as List I or List II substances.
+The Groundwater Directive specifies substances that may not be released or that can only be released in limited quantities.
 The Nitrates Directive limits when, where and how much nitrogen fertiliser and organic manures may be applied to agricultural land, with the aim of reducing nitrate leaching.
 The Urban Wastewater Treatment Directive requires a higher standard of wastewater treatment at large sewage works in order to reduce the amount of nitrogen and phosphorus discharged into water bodies in the treated water.
 Various directives are targeted at reducing air pollution and industrial emissions, eg the Industrial Emissions Directive (which includes large combustion plants) and the Medium Combustion Plants Directive – they aim to control all releases to the environment from large industrial activities.
 The Habitats Directive requires controls on activities affecting waters of high nature conservation value, including control of nutrients in discharges where appropriate.
 The Landfill Directive: where waste needs to be landfilled, it must be sent to landfills which comply with the requirements of Directive 1999/31/EC on the landfill of waste.
 The objective of this Directive is to prevent or reduce as far as possible negative effects on the environment, in particular on surface water, groundwater, soil, air, and on human health from the landfilling of waste by introducing stringent technical requirements for waste and landfills.

 All these directives and the regulations that implement them target the source of pollution.
-The Water Framework Directive complements this by putting in place river basin management plans which will identify the actions required for controlling potentially-polluting sources so that ‘good surface and groundwater status’ can be achieved by 2015.
-More detailed information on the Water Framework Directive is given in the Water Framework Directive Information Notes.
+The Water Framework Directive complements this by putting in place River Basin Management Plans which identify the actions required for controlling potentially-polluting sources so that ‘good surface and groundwater status’ can be achieved in successive six-yearly assessments of River Basin Management Plans (timetabled up to 2027 at the time of writing).

-In addition to legislative instruments, the adoption of ‘good practice’ guidelines is common in agriculture, industry and in the home, offering advice and guidance to those using potentially-polluting substances, such as fertilisers and pesticides, in order to safeguard the water environment.
+In addition to legislative instruments, the adoption of ‘good practice’ guidelines is common in agriculture, industry and in the home, offering advice and guidance to those using substances which may cause pollution, such as fertilisers and pesticides, in order to safeguard the water environment.